Tahsin566/Web-dev-project/README.md

 # Web-dev-project
-This is my first git repository
+This is my first git repository for web dev
 <br>Author:Tahsin